SandhiyaRajagopal/mdp-representation/README.md

 ## PROBLEM STATEMENT:

+### Problem Description
 A robot vacuum cleaner moves between two rooms (Room 0 and Room 1).
 It can CLEAN the room or MOVE to the other room.
 Each action gives a reward: cleaning a dirty room gives +10, moving has a cost of -1, and trying to clean an already clean room gives 0.

-### Problem Description
-Write your answer here

 ### State Space